-Now a days, computer or digital forensics is a very important because of crimes related to computer, Internet and mobiles.
-Evidences such as computer and digital devices contain or store sensitive information which can be useful for forensic investigator in a particular crime or incident.
+Nowadays, computer or digital forensics is very important because of crimes related to computers, the Internet and mobiles.
+Pieces of evidence such as computer and digital devices contain or store sensitive information that can be useful for the forensic investigator in a particular crime or incident.

-Before exploring well-known tools for digital forensic, following Linux distributions are also contains many free forensic tools.
+Before exploring well-known tools for digital forensic, following Linux distributions contained many free forensic tools.

 1) SIFT (SANS Investigative Forensic Toolkit)

 An international team of forensics experts, along SANS instructors, created the SANS Incident Forensic Toolkit (SIFT) Workstation for incident response and digital forensics use.
 SIFT forensic suite is freely available to the whole community.
 The free SIFT toolkit, that can match any modern incident response and forensic tool suite, which is used in SANS courses.
 It demonstrates that advanced investigations and responding to intrusions can be accomplished using cutting-edge open-source tools that are freely available and frequently updated.